About the GLIDE Legacy Committee

 Born and raised in the boogie-down Bronx, Paloma Figueroa came to San Francisco in 2009 looking for a short break from her fast-paced East Coast life.
 Instead she fell in love with the city, its endless quirks, and its inspiring residents.

-With a Bachelors in Social Psychology from Carnegie Mellon University, and a life-long fascination with how people work best, she's dedicated her professional life to creating more equitable and meaningful workplaces at early stage tech companies in the Bay Area.
+With a Bachelors in Social Psychology from Carnegie Mellon University, and a life-long fascination with how people work best, she's dedicated her professional life to creating more equitable and meaningful workplaces through Diversity and Inclusion consulting in the Bay Area.

-Her work in People Operations has her collaborating closely with leadership teams to build and develop thoughtful People programs, helping to spearhead forward-thinking diversity and inclusion initiatives, and stewarding cultural structures that encourage values-driven environments at fast growing tech companies in San Francisco.
+Her work takes her across the USA, collaborating closely with leadership teams, from tech start ups to social impact organizations,to build and develop thoughtful People programs, helping to spearhead forward-thinking diversity and inclusion initiatives, and stewarding cultural structures that encourage values-driven environments at scale.

-When she's not working, she spends a good portion of her time chasing after unique and unusual experiences across the globe, sharing a good meal with friends, or geeking out over her favorite nerdy fandoms.
+When she's not working, she spends a good portion of her time chasing after unique and unusual experiences across the globe, sharing a good meal with friends, ortweeting and podcasting about the representation of women and PoC in comics, cosplay, and pop culture.

-She continues to be involved in the local community through organizations like No Kid Hungry, SMART, and Compass Family Services.
+She continues to be involved in the local community through organizations like The Red Cross, NERT, and Compass Family Services.
 After having admired the passionate and inspired work of GLIDE for many years, joining the Legacy Committee has been a dream come true.
 She hopes to match that passion in spades in the work that they will do together.

 Brittnay, a Bay Area native who started out in the South Bay, quickly realized upon adulthood that she needed a more inclusive atmosphere.
 Enter: San Francisco!